cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 `Single-sided liquidity pools`: a liquidity pool that does not require users to deposit both token denominations -- one is enough.

+`Weighted pools`: liquidity pools characterized by the percentage weight of each token denomination maintained within.

 `Left side swap`: a token exchange that specifies the desired quantity to be sold.

-`Right side swap`: a token exchange that specifies the desired quantity to be purchased
+`Right side swap`: a token exchange that specifies the desired quantity to be purchased.

 ### Desired Properties